 Ms Suzanne Falvi

-Ms Falvi leads the AEMC’s Strategy and Economic Analysis division.
+Ms Suzanne Falvi leads the AEMC’s Strategy and Economic Analysis division.
 She joined the AEMC in 2012 as a senior lawyer and subsequently led the team responsible for reviews and rule changes relating to system security and reliability which have been a principal focus for the energy market bodies in the past three years.
-She also leads the Reliability Panel secretariat.
-She previously worked as a senior policy adviser for the ACT Government in their energy policy team, as in-house counsel in a solar technology research and development company, and for Minter Ellison specialising in competition, energy, administrative law and commercial litigation.
+Suzanne previously worked as a senior policy adviser for the ACT Government in their energy policy team, as in-house counsel in a solar technology research and development company, and for Minter Ellison specialising in competition, energy, administrative law and commercial litigation.
 She holds a Bachelor of Economics, a Bachelor of Law with Honours and a Master of Laws in International Law from the Australian National University.

 Ms Gayee McGrath